 Complaint Process Summary, as per Bylaws 102 to 130:

-The Professional Governance Act provides that a person may make a written complaint to the BC Institute of Agrologists (BCIA) if the person believes that the Registrant of the BCIA has practiced agrology in an incompetent manner, has been guilty of professional misconduct, has breached the Professional Governance Act or BCIA's Bylaws.
+The Professional Governance Act provides that a person may make a written complaint to the BC Institute of Agrologists (BCIA) if the person believes that the registrant of the BCIA has practiced agrology in an incompetent manner, has been guilty of professional misconduct, has breached the Professional Governance Act or BCIA's Bylaws.
 There are no limitations on who may file a complaint.

 BCIA is required to address complaints and protect the public interest.
 BCIA's Bylaws provide a range of tools to address complaints.
 After a complaint is received, it is reviewed by the Registrar.
 The Registrar assigns complaints to the Investigation Committee, which investigates.
 If sufficient evidence is found to support the complaint, the Investigation Committee makes a disposition decision, which may range from issuing a notice requiring the Registrant to appear before the Committee to direct the issuance of a citation for a Discipline Committee hearing.
 The Discipline Committee determines whether the Registrant has practiced in an incompetent manner, breached their professional oath, or engaged in unprofessional conduct.